javascript-tutorial/en.javascript.info/1-js/02-first-steps/07-operators/article.md

 Before we move on, let's grasp the common terminology.

 - *An operand* -- is what operators are applied to.
 For instance in multiplication `5 * 2` there are two operands: the left operand is `5`, and the right operand is `2`.
 Sometimes people say "arguments" instead of "operands".
 - An operator is *unary* if it has a single operand.
-For example, the unary minus `"-"` reverses the sign of the number:
+For example, the unary negation `"-"` reverses the sign of the number:

     ```js run
     let x = 1;